The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-This Practice Note explains how trustees of bare trusts are treated for income tax and capital gains tax (CGT) purposes.
-Although a bare trust is, in equity, a type of trust, for both income tax and CGT purposes its existence is ignored.
+This guidance note explains how trustees of bare trusts are treated for income tax and capital gains purposes.
+Although a bare trust is, in equity, a type of trust, for both income tax and capital gains tax purposes its existence is transparent.
 This means that no tax liability falls on the trustees in respect of their income and chargeable gains.
 Rather, the two tax regimes target and tax the beneficiary of such a trust at the beneficiary's rates of tax.

-the beneficiary must declare any income on their personal tax return
+the beneficiary must declare any income on his personal tax return

 although the bare trustee may pay income tax on behalf of a beneficiary, it is the beneficiary who is chargeable to tax

 any expenditure incurred by the bare trustee is not deductible by the beneficiary in computing his income tax liability

 CIR v McIntosh 36 TC 334; Hamilton-Russell’s Executors v CIR 25 TC 200; TSEM8405

 In contrast to the income tax regime, the capital gains tax legislation